 The flags are intended as a starting point to encourage awareness, provoke discussion, empower participants and offer self-reflection for facilitators.
-Many flags are subjective: what might feel like a yellow flag to one person might be an orange flag for another and even a red flag for someone else.
+If a school or teacher only has one or two flags, you may consider that acceptable, whereas if they have many flags that would be a problem.
+Also, many flags are subjective: what might feel like a yellow flag to one person might be an orange flag for another and even a red flag for someone else.
 However some flags are less subjective, and here we would include many of the red flags, in that they are objective examples of abuse of power.

 Rupert and Wilrieke are not ‘experts’, but we both have some experience in this field.